 Both Bunny and Sam are working together to bring to life the SPG graphic novel.

 Collectively, the members of Steam Powered Giraffe enjoy a wide variety of music.
 Here are just a few names that we have been influenced by: The Band, ELO, The Beatles, Queen, David Bowie, Michael Jackson, The Mills Brothers, The Bee Gees, Amanda Palmer, Danny Elfman, Frank Sinatra, Radiohead, Muse...

 Where is SPG located, and where do you usually perform?

 The robots live in San Diego, California and perform all over America!
 Typically you can find us on the west coast entertaining at various conventions and events, but as our group expands- we may be in your area soon!

 When will you perform in [Insert City, State, and or Country]?

 We're making it our goal to travel planet Earth as much as possible in our career.
 For the latest shows, you can consult our calendar here.
 Typically we only post upcoming events for the next couple of months, but if you don't see your location- know that we'd be more than happy to make it out there with enough interest and a booking from your local venue!
 Our Contact page has all the information that you can pass on to anyone interested in hiring us for a show in your area.

 Do you still busk acoustically in Balboa Park?

 While we had our start busking in the park as street entertainers, we no longer do park performances due to our busy concert schedule.

-What happened to the musicians Matt and Mike?
+What happened to the former members (Upgrade, The Jon, and Matt and Mike)?